Base Property and Historical Use

 The U.S. Department of Labor received approximately 36 acres of property and associated facilities on Treasure Island for its Job Corps program.
 The U.S. Coast Guard received approximately 11 acres of property on YBI and approximately 12 acres of associated submerged lands.
 The Federal Highways Administration acquired approximately 24 acres of property on YBI for the construction and operation of the new bay bridge.

-On October 30, 2014 TIDA received approximately 707 ares of upland and submerged lands of Treasure Island and approximately 87 acres of uplands and submerged lands of YBI in support of it's redevelopment plans.
+On May 29, 2015 TIDA received approximately 707 acres of upland and submerged lands of Treasure Island and approximately 87 acres of uplands and submerged lands of YBI in support of its redevelopment plans.
 All remaining property will be transferred to TIDA in phases as environmental cleanup actions are completed by the Navy.